-- o rash or red skin

-- o blisters on your lips, or around your mouth or eyes

-- o mouth sores

-- o skin peeling

-- o high fever or flu-like symptoms

-- o enlarged lymph nodes

-- Hearing and vision problems.
-Deferasirox can cause decreased hearing and changes in your vision, including cataracts, increased pressure in your eye, and problems with your retinas.
+- o enlarged lymph nodes - Hearing and vision problems.
+Deferasirox tablets can cause decreased hearing and changes in your vision including cataracts, increased pressure in your eye, and problems with your retinas.
 Your healthcare provider should do hearing and vision tests before you start and then regularly during treatment.
-Your healthcare provider may decrease your dose or stop deferasirox if you develop hearing or vision problems.
+Your healthcare provider may decrease your dose or stop deferasirox tablets if you develop hearing or vision problems.